About

 His international reputation as a bow maker and restorer has reached as far as Taipei, Taiwan, where he has been invited to work on the country's finest instruments.
 He has received multiple awards from international competitions and has earned the distinction of Hors' Concours from the Violin Society of America.
 Mr. Mohr also has been a past judge for VSA International Competitions.
 He is one of three bow makers in the United States that hold a Master of Bow Making Certificate from the American Federation of Violin and Bow Makers, which no longer awards the certificate.
 As a past Co-Director of the VSA/Oberlin Bow Restoration Workshop and current owner of Learning Trade Secrets and Director of Bow Workshops, Mr. Mohr has spent decades training individuals in the fine art of bow making and restoration, including his daughter Katherine.

 Rodney reached a major milestone in November 2018, having completed his 1,000th bow, now in a private collection.
 He continues to make and restore bows in his home studio in Ashland, Ohio, where he services musicians and collectors from around the globe.
-Upon receiving his first patent in 2020, Rodney is in the developmental stages of bringing his patent to life through a third business called "NuBow."
+Upon receiving his first patent in 2021, Rodney is in the developmental stages of bringing his patent to life through a third business called "NuBow Inc."

 Ann Mohr, Business & Finance Director